dschaefer/java-lsp/README.md

 IDEs like VS code.

 It's also a vehicle that allows me to become more familiar with LSP and keep my Java chops fresh.

+## Build

+The root directory is an Eclipse Gradle project.
+The vscode directory is a small extension that hooks up the language server.

+## Launch

+Launch the JavaLanguageServer.
+It currently creates a socket server on port 6565.
+On the vscode side, there's a language server written in node which pipes stdin/stdout to the socket.